 This means that less energy is needed to produce the same picture.
 Not only does that mean less electricity wasted, but also less heat produced.
 Lasers also last longer than traditional lamp bulbs and don’t need time to warm up before projecting.

 Upgrading to a laser projector has its perks, but it isn’t for everyone.
 A laser projector is more energy-efficient and will last longer than a standard projector.

-On the other hand, a laser projector will be larger and heavier than your standard projector, so if you use your projector inside but sometimes use it on the screen outside, you’ll have a harder time with a laser projector.
+On the other hand, a laser projector will be larger and heavier than your standard projector, so if you use your projector inside but sometimes use it on the screen outside, you’ll have a harder time with a laser projector, moreover, if you are going to use a projector outside, ensure that it’s bright enough because, as we explained in our guide, the brightness has to compete with the sun.
 Here are some pros and cons to look out for.

 Energy Efficiency – One distinct advantage of laser projectors is that they only produce the light they need, so less energy is wasted on making light that gets filtered out.
 Also, because laser light is unidirectional, less light is lost in transit.
 Overall, this means lower power requirements, brighter images, and a projector that doesn’t get hot.

 Start-Up – A laser projector has about the same start-up time as a standard television, which is to say that it comes on practically instantly.
 There’s no warm-up time like with a traditional style projector.